-Fellowships are now available to students who apply to the online master’s degree track in the School of Electrical and Computer Engineering at Purdue University!
-Every student who applies to the online program will be considered—there’s no additional application needed.
-The fellowships will cover, fully or partially, the tuition for this degree program.
-They will be awarded based on selection criteria that includes academic record, references, experiences, and other indicators of likelihood of success in completing the degree and achieving career goals.
+Fellowships are now available to prospective students who apply to the online Master’s degree track in the School of Electrical and Computer Engineering at Purdue University!
+Every student who applies to the online Master of Science will be considered—there is no additional application needed.
+The fellowships will cover, fully or partially, the tuition for the degree program.
+They will be awarded based on selection criteria that includes academic record, references, experiences, as well as other indicators that online students will succeed in completing the degree and achieving career goals.

 - #3Best Online Graduate Engineering ProgramsU.S.
 News & World Report, 2021